xuzifan08/LendingClub/README.md

 This is the steps of cleaning the dataset:
  1. Drop feature if it has missing 50% values of that record

-    why drop it?
+    A feature has more than 50% missing values don't provide enough information for modeling and data analysis.
  2. Drop feature if 95% values of it are the same

-    why drop it?
+    A feature has 95% values don't provide useful information for modeling and data analysis.
- 3. Drop feature if it is the same as other feature (I might only choose to use one of them)
+ 3. Drop feature if it is the same as other features (I might only choose to use one of them)

-    show a example for duplicate and why drop it?
  4. Drop feature if the features are highly correlated (|r| >0.8) (I might only choose to use one of them)

-    why drop it?
+    From machine learning perspective, highly correlated features will perform similar for models.
  5. Derive some new columns based on domain knowledge that will be helpful for machine learning models and data analysis

-    show a example and explain why it's useful
+    I calculated the ratio of amount of loan and annual income because the radio will directly influence the ability to pay debts

+    loan['loan_income_ratio'] = loan['loan_amnt']/loan['annual_inc']

 ### Exploratory Data Analysis (see code [here](src/python/exploratory_data_analysis.py))
 #### Univariate Analysis